-The Better Bankside team can be contacted via email, as always, do get in touch if there is anything more we can be doing to support your business.
+As always, do ng [at] betterbankside.co.uk (get in touch) if there is anything more we can be doing to support your business.
 We will keep this page updated with new information.
 You can also follow @BetterBankside on twitter.

 If you are using our recycling contractor, Paper Round and your business has a reduced requirement for waste collections as a result of remote working, you can contact the Paper Round helpdesk on 020 7407 9100 to update them on your requirements.

-Due to the current Government advice, Southwark Council have taken the decision to stand down the Wardens for a period of three weeks (from 26/03/29) so they will no longer be patrolling the area.
-However, we are in touch with the local neighbourhood police team and they are continuing to patrol to provide a highly visible presence in the area.
-They have been visiting businesses to provide advise and support.
+Due to the current crisis situation, Southwark Council have taken the decision redeploy the Wardens to carry our critical Covid-19 related tasks across the borough, including delivering PPE.
+We are in touch with the local neighbourhood police team and they are continuing to patrol to provide a highly visible presence in the area.
+They have been visiting businesses to provide advice and support.

 We've been receiving updates from the Metropolitan Police and London Fire Brigade about keeping empty offices/premises protected, policing in the neighbourhood and fire safety and prevention.
 Read through the guidance here.

-Following Government advice to avoid gatherings and unnecessary contact, all events due to take place this month have been postponed and will be rescheduled at an appropriate time.
-We will continue to review the evolving situation with regards to the calendar beyond April.
-We look forward to welcoming you again soon.
+Following Government advice to avoid gatherings and unnecessary contact, all events have been postponed and will be rescheduled at an appropriate time.
+We will continue to review the evolving situation and look forward to welcoming you again soon.

-If you're a restaurant, cultural attraction, shop, or gym and have online content/services/products we can help promote, please get in touch with Josie Clarke at jc [at] betterbankside.co.uk.
+If you're a restaurant, cultural attraction, shop, or gym and have online content/services/products we can help promote, please get in touch with Nicole Gordon at ng [at] betterbankside.co.uk.